 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-So, here I am going to list down some of the best tools or utilities for windows that are completely free, requires no installation (standalone/portable), have very small size or footprint and provides you the complete hardware details about your computer hardware, that includes your CPU, Motherboard, RAM, Graphics Card / Video Card, Hard Drive, Sound Card and other components installed in your computer.
-Some of these utilities or softwares can also read the sensor information and provides you the temperature reading of that component for monitoring purposes.
-These utilities are also known as system info tools, hardware detection tools, PC info tools, windows hardware info utilities or system monitoring tools.
+So, here I am going to list down some of the best tools or utilities for windows that are completely free, requires no installation (standalone/portable), have a very small size or footprint and provide you the complete hardware details about your computer hardware, that includes your CPU, Motherboard, RAM, Graphics Card / Video Card, Hard Drive, Sound Card and other components installed in your computer.
+Some of these utilities or software can also read the sensor information and provides you the temperature reading of that component for monitoring purposes.
+These utilities are also known as system info tools, hardware detection tools, PC info tools, windows hardware info utilities, or system monitoring tools.

 Best Free PC Hardware Info and Monitoring Tools

 Here are the best system info tools or system monitoring tools for your CPU, Video Card, Hard Disk, and other hardware components in your PC.

 CPU-Z is the most popular utility for the detection of CPU, Memory, Motherboard specifications, and other parameters in your computer.
 Using this small tool or program, you can find out everything about the processor including its frequencies, multipliers, code name, voltage, cache, cores & threads, socket type, fabrication technology, and the instructions it supports.
 You can also see real-time frequency and multipliers during different loads.